Worker Retraining Orientation: Tuesdays at 8:30 a.m OR Fridays at 12:00 p.m. W213C

 REQUIRED OF UI CLAIMANTS: Attend our "CAT-TB" Workshop

 If you're eligible for Unemployment Insurance benefits, you must attend our Commissioner Approved Training (CAT) and Training Benefit (TB) Workshop.
+The workshop is held on Mondays at 11:00 am and Wednesdays at 2:00 pm, registration required.

 You will complete the above applications line by line, page by page, to request the waiver of job search (CAT) and/or extension of UI benefits (TB) while attending college.